Comparing Children’s Multivitamins: What to Actually Look at

 Iron

-Iron inclusion varies widely across products.
-Some children's multivitamins include it; many intentionally do not.² This reflects both its importance during growth and the need for caution, since excess iron is not appropriate for all children.
-Its absence is not automatically a weakness.
+Iron inclusion varies widely.
+Some children's multivitamins include it; many intentionally do not.² This reflects both its importance during growth and the need for caution, as excess iron is not appropriate for all children.

 Zinc

 Often included due to its role in growth and immune function.
-Zinc is easier to include than larger minerals, though still typically dosed conservatively.
+Zinc is easier to formulate than larger minerals, though still typically dosed conservatively.

 Iodine

-Included in some formulas, particularly those designed to complement diets that may limit iodized salt or dairy.
+Included in some formulations, particularly those designed to complement diets that may limit iodized salt or dairy.

 Vitamin B6, B12, and Folate

 These B vitamins support energy metabolism, nervous system function, and development.
 Vitamin B6 is typically included at conservative levels, reflecting both its importance and the recognition that excessive intake is unnecessary.
-Vitamin B12 and folate are included because of their relevance across dietary patterns and their roles in cellular development.
+Vitamin B12 and folate are included due to their relevance across dietary patterns and roles in cellular development.

-A note on what is often missing: Minerals such as magnesium or potassium are frequently absent or present only in small amounts due to formula constraints.
+A note on what is often missing: Minerals such as magnesium or potassium are frequently absent or present only in small amounts due to formulation constraints.
 Their absence is usually intentional, not an oversight.

 Nutrients Often Discussed Separately: Omega-3 Fatty Acids and Choline

-Some nutrients important for development are often discussed alongside multivitamins but are not consistently included in them.
+Some nutrients important for development are often discussed alongside multivitamins but are not consistently included.

 Omega-3s, particularly DHA, play a role in brain and visual development.
-They are rarely included in meaningful amounts in multivitamins due to dose size, stability, and taste considerations.⁴ For this reason, omega-3s are commonly evaluated and provided as separate products rather than bundled into a multivitamin.
+They are rarely included in meaningful amounts in multivitamins due to dose size, stability, and taste considerations.⁴ For this reason, omega-3s are commonly provided as separate products rather than bundled into a multivitamin.

 Choline supports cell membrane integrity and brain development, yet it is frequently absent or present only in trace amounts in children's multivitamins.
-This reflects formula bulk and taste constraints rather than lack of relevance.
+This reflects formulation bulk and taste constraints rather than lack of relevance.

 Common Nutrient Patterns in Children's Multivitamins